Mouhamedtec/TimeOrganizer/README.md

 TimeOrganizer
 =============

-Time Organizer Is Simple TODO Project.
+Time Organizer -- Simple TODO Project.

+This Simple TODO is using localStorage.